computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 ```

-**What we will designate as *advanced basic* is the capability of operating withing the inescabable plane of basic in a way that withstands any temptation to transcend it.**
+**"This is a group of people that may have felt neglected in the past," said Noe Garcia III, a Republican volunteer dressed in non-NASCAR-like khakis and T-shirt.
+"We want to speak directly to them.
+We want them to know that we share many of the same values."**

 A History Without Traditions
 =======

-"This is a group of people that may have felt neglected in the past," said Noe Garcia III, a Republican volunteer dressed in non-NASCAR-like khakis and T-shirt.
-"We want to speak directly to them.
-We want them to know that we share many of the same values."
+Advanced basic training

+**What we will designate as *advanced basic* is the capability of operating withing the inescabable plane of basic in a way that withstands any temptation to transcend it.**

 Had I really reached a point in my life where I was having more issues with my consciousness than with capitalism?
 Were my 20's really coming to a close?